• Skip to primary navigation

 Installing an SSL certificate on your website is one of the easiest and most effective ways of protecting your site traffic.
 SSL (Secure Socket Layer) turns on the more secure HTTPS (HyperText Transfer Protocol Secure) which encrypts the data while it is transferred between the user’s web browser and your server.

 Only the endpoints hold the corresponding keys for encryption and decryption.
-This makes any MITM (Man in the middle) attack ineffective as the hackers listening to the conversation cannot make sense of the information being exchanged.
+This makes any MITM (Man in the middle) attack ineffective, as the hackers listening to the conversation cannot make sense of the information being exchanged.

 Seeing the SSL security signs on their web browser makes your customers more likely to convert, as they feel confident that any data they share with your website will not be compromised during the transmission.
 This not only increases your bottom line but also leads to customer loyalty, particularly for the ones who are sensitive about security.

 There is another advantage to having an SSL certificate installed as well.
 You get better rankings on SERPs (Search Engine Result Pages), so you get more free targeted organic traffic, which has a higher chance of converting.
-So, you can save money on running paid advertisements, let SEO do the job for you.
+So, you can save money on running paid advertisements, and let SEO do the job for you.

 If your small business website is divided into multiple subdomains, for instance – blogs.mysite.com, shopping.mysite.com, services.mysite.com, etc., and you want to protect them all using SSL, you do not have to buy a separate SSL certificate for each.

-You can get for example a single GeoTrust True BusinessID Wildcard SSL certificate to secure all your subdomains with the same certificate.
+You can get, for example, a single GeoTrust True BusinessID Wildcard SSL certificate to secure all your subdomains with the same certificate.
 This will be cheaper than getting a dedicated SSL certificate for each site and but make it easy for you to manage your SSL certificates (since you will have fewer to deal with).

 Be compliant with the needed security protocols

 Based on the industry you are operating in, you may need to comply with specific security protocols.
 One such standard is PCI DSS.
 The Payment Card Industry Data Security Standard is used for securing data handling when you are transacting online using credit cards.
-Being PCI DSS compliant reduces the chances of credit card fraud and gives you an opportunity of using better ways to manage the related customer information.

-It also helps your small business gain the trust of your customers.
-A PCI-DSS compliance seal makes them confident and leads to them making more and bigger transactions on your website.
 They tend to trust your site to handle their sensitive information with no concerns about the transmitted data being stolen by hackers who may use it for things like identity theft and unauthorized money transfers.

 ADC (Account data compromise) is a growing concern, and you must take precautions to ensure that your small business does not get into a compromising situation.
 Remember, you may be held liable for the losses incurred by your customers for any data breach emanating from using your site.